top of page

 Hey, I’m Kensley

-Musicians’ Health Researcher + Clarinetist + Gymnastics Expert (as in the NY Times calls me during the Olympics for my opinion).
+Musicians’ Health Researcher + Clarinetist + Gymnastics Expert (as in I won an Emmy for my work at the 2024 Paris Olympic Games).

 And now: